aketza-ayo/java8-ocp-study-notes/#1 - Advanced Class Design.md

 Actually, there is nothing wrong, but it does not override but overload the equals method because the method signature of the Object's equals method takes an Object as parameter.

 ## hashCode
-- Whenever you override equals(0 method you also need to override the hashCode() method.
+- Whenever you override equals() method you also need to override the hashCode() method.
 - A *hash code* is a number that puts instances of a class into a finite number of categories.
 - The hash code is just a number.
 - On the exam, you can use a primitive number as is or divide to get a smaller int.